arielgee/Sage-Like/.misc/tasks.md

 * support delete folder
 * can context menu work with a promise? like messagePanel? => NO, not relevent
 * ContextAction; combine rssTreeView openEditFeedProperties() and openEditFolderProperties() to openEditTreeItemProperties()
+* add screenshots with the context menus.
+* change screenshot-0; drop shadow to leaf
 ---

 #### Next